foolshopedemocrazy/test-backup/README.md

 AnswerChain provides an offline, passwordless recovery system that empowers individuals and organizations to restore secrets securely.
 By allowing users to create their own knowledge-based questions and answer options, secrets can be rebuilt without relying on passwords—protected by modern cryptography to ensure safety and trust.

 Is this program secure to use?
-- This program was developed with heavy AI assistance.
-While efforts were made to ensure safety, no software can ever be guaranteed 100% secure.
-The same applies to other applications as well.
+- This program was developed with extensive AI assistance.
+While care has been taken to ensure safety, NO SOFTWARE CAN BE GUARANTEED 100% SECURE.
+The same applies to most applications.
+At this stage, I would ***NOT RECOMMEND USING THIS PROGRAM UNTIL IT HAS MATURED ENOUGH*** (e.g., gained broader community recognition, reviews, and testing).

 Has this program been audited?
 - No, the program has not undergone a formal audit.
 However, if it gains significant popularity, an audit may be considered in the future.